krystalcode/docker-dev/README.md

 - Kibana Dev (Kibana plugin development).
 DockerHub: krystalcode/f_kibana_dev.
 - Node Version Manager (for use as a base image).
 DockerHub: krystalcode/f_nvm.
 - Redis Commander (redis web ui).
 DockerHub: krystalcode/f_redis_commander.
 - Sails JS.
-DockerHub: krystalcode/f_sails
+DockerHub: krystalcode/f_sails.

 ## Environments
 Example environments are provided as docker-compose configuration files and can be found in the 'compose' folder.
 When using an environment, make sure you adapt it to your projects requirements first.

 Currently available environments:

-- Redis (with web ui)
+- Redis (with web ui).